School Profile

 Weekly Advisory time provides all students the opportunity to participate in college and career planning activities.
 During the student’s four years at RAHS, they will finalize their personal High School and Beyond Plan, use individual interest surveys to consider options for their future, and complete research on apprenticeships, technical programs, and two and four-year colleges.

-• Junior and Senior students attend college admissions panels and a college admission basics presentation
+- Junior and Senior students attend college admissions panels and a “college admissions basics” presentation

-• All students attend an annual College Fair
+- All students attend an annual College Fair - Annual Financial Aid events are publicized for all families

 Extra-Curricular Activities